sinaghassemi/semanticSegmentation/README.md

 datatype_label = 'uint8';           % The data format
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```
-For each city use for training/validatio, first train and then validation samples should be extracted.
+For each city use for training, first train and then validation samples are extracted.
 In the first run ```set  = 'train'```, training samples are generated in each city.
 Then in the second run ```set  = 'val'```  validation samples are extracted from the same city.
-These samples are stored in a file named after the city.
+These samples are then stored in a '.h5' file named after the city.

 After training and validation samples are extracted from each of the five cities and in five separate files,
 These files are combined together and stored in a single file using a MATLBA [code](https://github.com/sinaghassemi/semanticSegmentation/blob/master/generatingSmples/combiningCitiesToADataset_inria.m).

-### 1.1.2 Test
+## 1.2 Test samples (INRIA datset)

-To generate the test samples enabling the evaluation of network performance, there are two choices: using the validation images. using the test images.
+To generate the test samples enabling the evaluation of network performance, there are two choices: 1. using the validation images.
+2. using the test images.
 Since the annotation of test images are not provided we can use validation images as test set to be able measure network performance.
-However, by using test images, the network outputs should sent to dataset provider for analysis.
+However, by using test images, and after the network output uploaded to the website, the corresponding analysis are given within few weeks by dataset providers.

-By setting the flag 'set' to 'test' and using validation areas and setting the flag 'withAnnotation' to 1, test samples are generated from validation images.
+To generate test samples from validation images, 'set' should be set to 'test' ```set  = 'test'```, city can be used from the first set provided with annotation , and in the section "Configurations for each set" and the test configurations, ```areas=[1,2,3,4,5]``` and ```withAnnotation = 1```.

-While using test areas and setting the flag 'withAnnotation' to 0, test samples are generated from test images.
+To generate test samples from test images, 'set' should be set to 'test' ```set  = 'test'```, city can be used from the second set which are not provided with annotation , and in the section "Configurations for each set" and the test configurations, ```areas=[1,2,...,36]``` and ```withAnnotation = 0```.

 ## 1.2 Generating samples of ISPRS Vaihigen dataset